sans-sense/queralyzer/README.md

 ### Steps to build embedded server

  1. Download mysql-${version} (>= 5.6)
- 2. Extract and run build --with-embedded-server, use CMake -DWITH_EMBEDDED_SERVER=true -DWITH_DEBUG=true
+ 2. comment SAFE_MUTEX definitions in CMakeLists.txt
- 3. We should see a new file libsql_embedded.a
+ 3. Extract and run build --with-embedded-server, use CMake -DWITH_EMBEDDED_SERVER=true -DWITH_DEBUG=true
- 4. If there are problems in safe_mutex, comment SAFE_MUTEX definitions in CMakeLists.txt
+ 4. We should see a new file libsql_embedded.a

 Refer http://dev.mysql.com/doc/refman/5.5/en/source-configuration-options.html for details